Against Method: Scientific education

 Feyerabend provides numerous criticisms of scientific education in his time.
 He claims that the primary role of education was to stunt individual creativity by forcing them to accept and research on topics that students did not choose for themselves.
-He also claims that education is responsible for what he calls “intellectual pollution” where “illiterate and incompetent books flood the market, empty verbiage full of strange and esoteric terms claims to express profound insights, ‘experts’ without brains, without character, and without even a modicum of intellectual, stylistic, emotional temperament tell us about our ‘condition’ and the means of improving it."
+He also claims that education is responsible for what he calls "intellectual pollution" where "illiterate and incompetent books flood the market, empty verbiage full of strange and esoteric terms claims to express profound insights, 'experts' without brains, without character, and without even a modicum of intellectual, stylistic, emotional temperament tell us about our 'condition' and the means of improving it."
 He distinguishes between a general education, which is focused on the development of free individuals, and professionalization where one learns the ideology of a specific trade.
 In a general education, pupils are introduced to many intellectual and cultural traditions which they then engage with critically to make free choices about how they want to live their lives.
 Professionalization, by contrast, introduces pupils to a single tradition and often involves teaching this tradition as epistemically superior to its rivals.
 Feyerabend claims that increasing pushes for professionalization were coming at the expense of a general education.
 Feyerabend criticizes this on ethical grounds, as it reduces students to intellectual slaves, and on the grounds that a general education is more conductive to the development of knowledge.

 Scholarly reception

-In the immediate reaction to Against Method was largely negative amongst philosophers of science with a few notable exceptions.
-Most of the commentary focused on Feyerabend’s philosophical arguments rather than the Galileo case study.
+The immediate reaction to Against Method was largely negative amongst philosophers of science, with a few notable exceptions.
+Most of the commentary focused on Feyerabend's philosophical arguments rather than the Galileo case study.
 The primary criticisms were that epistemological anarchism is nothing but a repetition of Pyrrhonian skepticism or relativism, that Feyerabend is inconsistent with himself by arguing against method while arguing for methods (like counterinduction), and that he criticizes a strawman.
 One positive review came from Arne Naess, who had sympathies for epistemological anarchism.

 Despite this, Against Method has remained one of the classic texts of 20th century philosophy of science and has been influential on subsequent philosophers of science (especially the Stanford School).

 Aftermath

 Feyerabend responded to these criticisms in several follow-up publications, many of which he collected in Science in a Free Society.
 He was extremely frustrated by the quality of the reviews of Against Method, leading him to accuse them of illiteracy and a lack of competence.
-In his autobiography, he writes that he sometimes wishes that "he had never written that fucking book."This response led to Feyerabend’s gradual removal from the academic community which also corresponded to changes of research topics in his work in the 1980s.
+In his autobiography, he writes that he sometimes wishes that "he had never written that fucking book."
+This response led to Feyerabend's gradual removal from the academic community which also corresponded to changes of research topics in his work in the 1980s.